Managing Your Symptoms in School

 Key Points:

-• It is safe to be back at school while you are recovering from your concussion.
+- It is safe to be back at school while you are recovering from your concussion and common to still have symptoms and for them to get a little bit worse when doing school activities.

 Managing Your Symptoms in the School Environment

-How will you participate in school at a level that does not make your symptoms worse?
+How will you participate in school at a level that does not make your symptoms significantly worse?

-It is safe to be at school while you are still recovering from your concussion, but your ability to manage your symptoms while in school must be your number one priority.
+It is safe to be at school while you are still recovering from your concussion, but it is important to prioritize symptom management.
 This means that you might have to do things differently than before.
+Remember, it is okay if your symptoms worsen a little bit at school.
+If your symptoms worsen severely or if you cannot tolerate them, modify the task or take a break and try again later.

 The strategies you will learn here will make a big difference in your recovery.
 You’ve got this!